Wizard254-ux/FullStack-Catalogue-system/README.md

 ## Features

-- User authentication with JWT
+- **User Authentication**: Secure login and registration with JWT
-- Product management (CRUD operations)
+- **User-Specific Data**: Users can only see and manage their own products and categories
+- **Product Management**: Full CRUD operations for products
+- **Image Upload**: Upload and manage product images
-- Image upload and management
+- **Category Management**: Create and manage product categories
-- Filtering, pagination, and search
+- **Filtering & Search**: Filter products by category, price range, and search terms
-- Responsive design
+- **Responsive Design**: Works on desktop and mobile devices

 ## Tech Stack